President & CEO

 CIHI offers retirement planning options depending on the location you report to.

-- CIHI offers employees in the Montreal and St. John’s regional offices the Regional Group RRSP which provides an enhanced RRSP benefit.
+CIHI offers employees in the Montreal regional office the Regional Group RRSP which provides an enhanced RRSP benefit.
 It provides a tax- and cost-effective savings vehicle to help build retirement income.
 Employees contribute a fixed percentage, and CIHI also contributes a fixed amount.
 The Regional Group RRSP is currently with Standard Life (rebranding to Manulife) and offers a variety of investment choices for every stage of life.
 There is mandatory enrolment for all permanent and long-term contract employees.

-- For Ontario based employees, CIHI belongs to the Healthcare of Ontario Pension Plan Defined Benefit Pension Plan (HOOPP).
+For Ontario based employees (and Location Independent Workers), CIHI belongs to the Healthcare of Ontario Pension Plan Defined Benefit Pension Plan (HOOPP).
 HOOPP is a defined benefit pension plan that provides members with a defined pension income when they retire; the amount is predetermined by a formula based on the employee’s earnings history, length of service and age and does not directly depend on individual investment returns.
 There is mandatory enrolment for all permanent and long-term contract employees and optional enrolment for short term contract employees and students.

-- For Victoria based employees, CIHI belongs to the British Columbia Municipal Pension Plan (BCMPP).
+For Victoria based employees, CIHI belongs to the British Columbia Municipal Pension Plan (BCMPP).
 The BCMPP is a defined benefit pension plan that provides members with a defined pension income when they retire that is predetermined by a formula based on the employee’s earnings history, length of service and age and is not directly dependent on individual investment returns.
-There is mandatory enrolment for all permanent and long-term contract employees
+There is mandatory enrolment for all permanent and long-term contract employees.
+Short term contract employees are eligible once they meet predefined length of service criteria and enrolment is optional.
+Students are not eligible to join the plan.

 Your First Day